FY23 Funding Process

 Funding Qualifications & Guidelines

-Any organization not registered with Center for Campus Life
+Any organization not registered with the Center for Campus Life

 Any organization that can be funded by other Student Affairs Departments (ie Center for Campus Life, Rec Center, Student Media, etc)